SiclaitGitHub/azure-sentiel/README.md

 Azure Sentinel collects and analyzes security event data from various sources, including logs from on-premises systems, cloud services, security devices, and third-party products.
 It uses advanced analytics, machine learning, and artificial intelligence capabilities to detect anomalies, identify threats, and provide intelligent security insights.

+SIEM stands for Security Information and Event Management.
+It refers to a category of software solutions and technologies that help organizations collect, analyze, and manage security event and log data from various sources across their network infrastructure.

+The primary purpose of SIEM is to provide organizations with a centralized platform for real-time monitoring, detection, and response to security incidents and threats.
+SIEM solutions collect data from a wide range of sources, including security devices (such as firewalls, intrusion detection systems, and antivirus software), servers, applications, and network infrastructure.
+This data is then aggregated, correlated, and analyzed to identify patterns, anomalies, and potential security breaches.

 </p>
 <br />